cdsittampalam/documentation/docs/Partner API.md

 #### Example Response

-The response shows an assigned ""fund_id""
+The response shows an assigned 'fund_id' and IDs assigned for each custody group of 'custodygroup_withdraw' and 'custodygroup_tx'.

 ```
 {